qnib/alpn-jenkins-master/README.md

 # alpn-jenkins-master
-Alpine Linux version of Jenkins2 as slave
+Alpine Linux version of Jenkins2 as master